- Why you should trust us

 The FoodSaver bags are nice because you can pour hot water into the pouches to cook your food.
 Standard mylar bags usually have a plastic layer and thus you shouldn’t cook inside the pouches, unless you buy ones specifically designed otherwise like these pouches with included oxygen absorbers.

 Freeze drying is the process used by off-the-shelf products like Mountain House.
 The end result is great for survival situations but for a long time freeze dryers were too expensive to be practical at $10,000-$20,000.

 The introduction of the Harvest Right Freeze Dryer brought down the price enough to become a realistic option for most people with a long-term view.
-Depending on your needs and sales promotions, you can find them for around $2,000-$2,500 or through payment plans starting at $250 per month.
+A small unit starts out at $2600, medium at $2900, and large at $3600.

 That’s still a chunk of change, but at least you’ll have full control and peace of mind with your meals for many years ahead.
 Having a freeze dryer at home means that you can prepare delicious foods that you know are safe for your family and full of healthy ingredients.
 It’s great for larger home stores and smaller ready-to-cook pouches for your survival bags.